Last Updated: 3/9/2018

 offers a premium credit estimator for public use.
 It is very important to understand that each value provided is only an estimate and cannot currently consider all of the variables that will be used in determining the actual credit that applies for any given policy.
 For most policies and situations, the estimates provided will be accurate and meaningful, but there will be scenarios where acreage reports or other variables will differ from current expectations and these can have important impacts on premium credits.
 We accept no liability for estimates that differ from final values.

 When considering the estimate provided here, please keep in mind variables like the actual unit history and acreage planted cannot be known until acreage reporting is complete.
 Prices and volatilities that have not completed discovery introduce additional unpredictability.
-There are also a number of caps on the amount of credit that are applied based on information that is not definitively known until after acreage reporting.
-These caps (assuming a 1.00 protection factor) include a minimum final total MP premium (MP premium less a simulated credit) of $0.50/ac, a limit on the amount of credit not to exceed 70% of the gross MP premium, and a limit on the amount of the credit not to exceed 70% of the base policy premium.
+There are also a number of caps on the amount of credit that are applied based information that is not definitively known until after acreage reporting.
+These caps (assuming a 1.00 protection factor) include a minimum final total MP premium (MP premium less a simulated credit) of $0.50/ac, a limit on the amount of credit not to exceed 70% of the gross MP premium, and a limit based on the estimated credit derived from modeling of the simulated expected performance of the base policy.
 These are applied proportionally for other protection factors.